Amihai-bl13/Weather-React-app/README.md

 with your Api key
 (you can create a new one for yourself (for free) here: https://home.openweathermap.org/), since the provided key is inactive.

-Notice: you should wait out a couple of hours after creating the key, since it can take a while to be approved.
+Notice: you should wait out a couple of hours after the creation of the key, since it can take a while to be approved.